John Resman: Medicaid Expansion

 As of 2022, Kansas was one of 12 states that has not passed Medicaid expansion, though it remains a measure that a large majority of Kansans support.
-Resman has never supported Medicaid expansion, stating as recently as October, 2022 that he continues to oppose it on the grounds that it would cost "who knows the amount of money".
+Resman never supported Medicaid expansion, stating as late as October, 2022 that he continued to oppose it on the grounds that it would cost "who knows the amount of money".
 Kansas is projected to have a $3.1 billion budget surplus through July, 2023, while the state's annual share of the cost to expand Medicaid is estimated at $50 million.

 Abortion

-Resman believes that human life "begins with conception and must be safeguarded."
-He is endorsed by Kansans for Life, an anti-abortion organization, and the Value Them Both organization thanked Resman for voting to pass their proposed amendment that would have removed a woman's right to an abortion from the Kansas constitution.
+Resman believed that human life "begins with conception and must be safeguarded."
+He was endorsed by Kansans for Life, an anti-abortion organization, and the Value Them Both organization thanked Resman for voting to pass their proposed amendment that would have removed a woman's right to an abortion from the Kansas constitution.
 The amendment was defeated by Kansas voters by an 18-point margin in August, 2022.

+Death

+Resman died in Olathe, Kansas, on March 2, 2026, at the age of 70.